 Meet Ib Antoni (1929-1973)

-Ib Antoni – world famous victim of the Hafnia arsonist fire.
-He was part of making “Wonderful Copenhagen” famous abroad.
-But he died in a horrific disaster, in the heart of the city, which owes him a great debt of gratitude – Only a few hundred meters from the townhall, which he drew with his enchanting lines.
+Ib Antoni was a part of making "Wonderful Copenhagen" famous abroad.
+But he died in a terrible catastrophe in the heart of the city that owed him such a deep dept of gratitude - only a few hundred metres from the city hall he drew with his fine and loving stroke.

 - Member of Society of Illustrators i New York, 1961

-- 2. price in international tourist poster competition, Los Angeles 1965
+- 2. place in the international tourist poster competition, Los Angeles 1965

 - Diploma for excellent work, Tokyo 1966

-- Assigned the ENIT Cup for the posters series made for The Danish Ministry of Foreign Affairs and Wonderful Copenhagen), Milano 1966
+- Awarded the ENIT Cup for the posters series made for The Danish Ministry of Foreign Affairs and the Tourist Association in Copenhagen (Wonderful Copenhagen), Milano 1966

 - Young & Rubicam, New York 1957